Julius Speech Recognition Engine Settings

 RECOG_RECORD_STOP

-Stops automatic recording of the input voice.
+Stop automatic recording of input audio.

 RECOG_RECORD_STOP

-• Morph “volume”: Volume value of audio input (0.0~1.0)
+• Morph “volume”: audio input volume value (0.0–1.0)

-• Morph “trigger”: 1.0 when the audio input is voice, 0.0 when it’s not
+• Morph “trigger”: 1.0 when the audio input is speech, 0.0 when non-speech

 Customization #

-Content Dictionary (.dic) #
+Content dictionary (.dic) #

-Further Expansion such as Adding Models #
+Further extensions such as adding models #

-When you want to use other engines #
+Using other engines #